 Meniere's Disease - Vertigo - Tinnitus - Dizziness - Endolymphatic Hydrops - Inner Ear Pressure - Labyrinthitis

 My name is Mike, and I have lived with menieres since 1996, seen specialists all over the world and had surgery, but nothing helped.
-Then in 2002 I tried a system of nutritional supplements out of desperation - I was very sceptical for various reasons and just didn't trust it at all- but within a few months the vertigo was gone, no more dizziness, no more drop attacks, the tinnitus was variable but no longer a problem and my hearing was better.
+Then in 2002 I tried a set of dietary supplements out of desperation - I was very sceptical for various reasons and just didn't trust it at all- but within a few months the vertigo was gone, no more dizziness, no more drop attacks, the tinnitus was variable but no longer a problem and my hearing was better.
 On top of this I felt as fit as a fiddle.
 I still am, better than ever in fact.

 My story began back in February 1996.
 I went along to the doctor for what I thought would be a routine syringing of my left ear, while I was in New Zealand.
 It had felt full - blocked up.
 I had also felt very slightly dizzy, which I had put down to the blocked ear and wearing my walkman too much.